benyanke/GrandOrguePi/README.md

 GrandOrgue Compiler Script for Raspberry Pi
 ==============

 Need GrandOrgue to power your portable setup?
 GrandOrgue doesn't have native binaries for the Raspberry Pi, and compiling your own is a pain.
 Not with this automated script!
-This bash script does the following, in an automated manner:
+This bash script does the following:

 1. Gets the most recent version of the source code from GitHub ([Repository here](https://github.com/e9925248/grandorgue))
 2. Installs the packages needed for compiling (apt-get install ....)